MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 Your feedback while using Edge Workspaces is valuable to help us improve the product!

-You can leave feedback by clicking the **Like** or **Dislike** button at the bottom of the Workspaces menu.
+You can leave feedback by clicking the **Like** or **Dislike** button at the bottom of the Edge Workspace menu.
 These buttons are next to the question: Are you satisfied with Workspaces?

 > [!NOTE]
 > While in preview, this experience is supported by Microsoft Support, and customers with Premier support can leverage this to report any feedback, or concerns.